oskardudycz/event-driven.io/content/pages/1--training/index.en.md

 - When and how to use it and what benefits it brings,
 - How to reflect your business logic in the code using events,
 - Differences to the classical approach,
- -Different tools such as Marten and EventStoreDB and the differences between them,
+- Different tools such as Marten and EventStoreDB and the differences between them,
 - How to use Event Sourcing on your system,
 - Challenges related to Event Sourcing and recommended solutions.